Democratic debates 2020: Social Media analysis

 The difference between positive and negative sentiment increased, and the number of neutral mentions increased as well.
 This reaction is in line with what the major news sites say: even though Biden's performance on the second debate wasn't excellent, it was better than the first one and "good enough" to keep him in the lead.

 The topic cloud also gives us some idea of what people say about Joe Biden.

 Firstly, of course, other candidates are often mentioned alongside, especially his primary attacker on the first debate Kamala Harris, as well as his other popular rivals: Elizabeth Warren and Bernie Sanders.
 His major advantage is his connection to Obama, so you can see "Obama" as a keyword associated with Biden.
 The word "better" also stands out: apparently, social media believes Biden got better.
 However, you also can't miss "race", "racist", "black" that represent the view of Biden as a possible racist, and the word "old", which turns out to be another common critique for the candidate - his age is perceived as a serious weakness.

 Elizabeth Warren (136.5K mentions)

-The Massachusetts senator not only continues to outpace her competitors on policy, but also attracts a lot of conversation online, most of which is positive.
+The Massachusetts senator not only continues to outpace her competitors on policy but also attracts a lot of conversation online, most of which are positive.